JayWood/the-seo-framework/readme.txt

 	* Moved SEO Bar before bbPress Reply Created.
 	* The sitemap, theme doing it right, description and LD+Json transient keys have been invalidated.
 	* Open Graph plugin detection now only shows a notification, instead of removing OG output as well.
 These values may be duplicated (although undesired).
+	* When a Custom Home Page Title Tagline is set, it's now used for the Title on the description on the home page.
+	* When no Blog Tagline has been set, it will now return "Untitled".
 * **Updated:**
 	/
 	* Several sentences to have a better English structure to what they do.